2020-21 AHE Student / Family Handbook

 In keeping with our Code of Conduct, students are expected to dress in a clean, neat and appropriate manner for a school setting.
-Clothing with offensive words, slogans or pictures is inappropriate for school.
+Clothing with offensive words, slogans or pictures or beach attire is inappropriate for school.

 To help keep our school clean students are expected to change into inside shoes once they enter the building.
 Gym shoes may be used as inside shoes.